 How Missing Teeth Change Your Life

 Your teeth, while only a small part of your body, have many important jobs.
 They allow you to bite and chew food, speak properly and provide you with a beautiful smile.
 When you lose your teeth, even if it’s only one, replacement becomes essential.
-Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio offer several options for replacing missing teeth.
+Rekos & Border Oral Surgery offer several options for replacing missing teeth.
 However, why is a replacement so important in the first place?

 Your teeth allow you to bite and chew your food.
 Without them, the ability to chew is greatly impaired.
 Not only can food get lodged in the empty spaces (which can increase your risk of developing gum disease and tooth decay), it also becomes very difficult to thoroughly chew your food.

 Chewing your food is the very first step in digestion.
 When you are unable to properly chew your food, the digestive process is disrupted.
 After you swallow your food, your body is unable to access and absorb all of the nutrients that the food has to offer.
 This can lead to serious problems with your overall health, including malnutrition.

 Believe it or not, your teeth play an important role in your ability to speak.
 The teeth control the flow of air and provide a surface for your tongue to touch.
 Both of these actions allow you to form certain sounds.
 Without your teeth, airflow cannot be stopped as necessary, which can cause a lisp.
 The more teeth you are missing, the worse off your speech becomes.
 In some cases, your speech can be so badly affected that it becomes difficult for those listening to you to understand what you are trying to tell them.

 Effects on Teeth